Denver Pedestrian Accident LawyerRequest Free Consultation

 If you were injured by a negligent driver in a pedestrian collision, you may file a personal injury claim to obtain compensation from the responsible party.

 Common Pedestrian Injuries We Help Clients With

 Pedestrians are incredibly vulnerable when they are on or around the roadway.
-The reality is that pedestrians have no protection against the force of a vehicle that weighs thousands abounds.
-Even a slow-moving vehicle can lead to serious injuries for pedestrians.
+The reality is that pedestrians have no protection against the force of a vehicle that weighs thousands of pounds.
+Even a slow-moving vehicle can lead to pedestrian accidents with serious injuries.
 Vehicles moving at higher rates of speed are likely to cause catastrophic injuries.

 At Fuicelli & Lee, our team has experience helping pedestrian accident victims in Denver who have sustained a wide range of injuries.
 This includes, but is not limited to, the following: